-The Mayor is the chief executive officer of the municipality; a role assumed by the chair of the board of a regional district.
+In a municipality, the mayor is the chief executive office.
+In a regional district, this role is assumed by the chair of the board of a regional district.
 This function includes providing direction to the corporation at the highest level, and ensuring that the corporation's different components are functioning properly.